“A restored farmhouse of Provençal inspiration with a shimmering pool and a sun-trap terrace, a short drive from a 5-mile beach”

 The house was rebuilt from farmhouse ruins in the late 90s and retains the feel of a traditional quinta, with uncluttered décor, colour-washed walls, terracotta-tiled floors and shuttered windows.

-We found the rooms to be simple, spotless and stylish - and irresistibly priced.
-All are similar, but all are different.
+We found the rooms to be simple, spotless and stylish.
 Beds are dressed in pale blankets, Ard’s colourful art hangs on the walls, intricate Moroccan lanterns are dotted around, and there are rattan armchairs and good storage.
 The scent of lavender lingers in the air, and ceilings are open to the rafters and painted white; fling open the shutters and the rooms flood with light.
 Air-conditioning and under-floor heating keep the interiors cool in summer and cosy in winter.

-Most of the rooms are in the main house, and the 2 at either end are the largest (one of these has a sofa, the other has steps up to a loft sitting room).
-There are also 2 Suites with space for 2 rollaway beds - one of these, where we stayed, is located in a separate building and has an airy bedroom, a sitting area with blue-and-white-striped sofas, a basic kitchenette with a microwave, stove and pans, and a shaded terrace.
+Most rooms are in the main house, and the two at either end are the largest (one has steps up to a loft sitting room).
+There are also 2 Suites.
+We stayed in the one located in a separate building.
+It has an airy bedroom, a sitting area with blue-and-white-striped sofas, a basic kitchenette (microwave, stove and pans), and a shaded terrace.
 This is also the only room with a TV and DVD player (a few films are provided).

-Tiled bathrooms - one of them with saloon-bar swing doors - are prettily tiled.
-Most have showers, 2 have baths, and all suffice.
+Tiled bathrooms are prettily tiled - one has saloon-bar swing doors.
+Most have showers, 2 have baths..
 Sea shells are artfully arranged on folded towels, providing a nice decorative touch.